 Lisa Matsko Hamilton

-LISA MATSKO HAMILTON is the founder and director of the Professional School for the Arts in Torrance, where hundreds of children, teens and adults have been trained in singing, dancing and acting since its opening in 1991.
-She has assembled a world-class faculty of professionals that are excellent teachers as well as performers.
-Ms. Hamilton herself, who received her MFA in music theatre at the University of California, Irvine, focuses primarily on the areas of voice and music theatre training and college preparation.
+LISA MATSKO HAMILTON is the founder and director of the Professional School for the Arts in Torrance.
+She received her MFA in music theatre at the University of California, Irvine, and has taught voice, music theatre, and college preparation for over 30 years.